carlosofscience/feedback-app/README.md

 The project also implements changes introduced with `react-router-dom` v6 such as the replacement of Switch with Routes, in addition to other concepts that will be helpful to develop the frontend of future full-stack projects.

-### technologies
+### Technologies

-* concurrently, JSON-server, Render & Netlify
+* Concurrently, JSON-server, Render & Netlify

-### technologies
+### More

-Images and more information can be found at: https://sandval.com/
+More information can be found at: https://sandval.com/